apache/superset/RELEASING/release-notes-1-2/README.md

 # User Experience

-The migration to Apache ECharts continues by introducing a number of new high-quality visualizations in this release.
+The migration to Apache ECharts continues by introducing several new high-quality visualizations in this release.

 The mixed time-series multi chart allows different kinds of time-series visualization to be overlayed.